webdawg/docker-znc/README.md

 also changed it from ubuntu to debian:latest and added SSL and CA certificates.

+Also, on a low memory VPS, add some swap for a bit to compile.
+Make sure to turn it off later as some admins do not like the wasted writes.
+There is a reason you are paying per month for ram.

 Props to the original maintainer.

 # ZNC for Docker